e-merlin/eMERLIN_CASA_pipeline/README.md

    emcp -r all
    ```

-1. Run only the pre-processing steps (usually executed by the observatory.
-Otherwise you need the raw FITS-IDI files):
+1. Run only the pre-processing steps.
+These are usually executed by the observatory; otherwise you need the raw FITS-IDI files:

    ```bash
    emcp -r pre_processing